 Once at the “Preview”, I choose the File tab at the top, and then Print:

 Another page opens that has the scaling option (yeah!).
-I change the 100% to 85%
+I change the

+NOW I GET TO PRESS PRINT!!!
 The label prints out on the back of my packing slip!

 I then cut out the shipping label and place it on the outside of the package and include the packing slip inside with the merchandise.